A2-Planar Algebras II: Planar Modules: -Planar Modules and -ATL

-As in the $SU(2)$ situation, a $P$-submodule of a Hilbert $P$-module is a Hilbert $P$-module.
+for all $v,w, \in H$ and $a \in A_2$-$AP$.
+As in the case of $A_1$-planar algebras, a $P$-submodule of a Hilbert $P$-module is a Hilbert $P$-module.
 Also, the orthogonal complement of a $P$-submodule is a $P$-module, so that indecomposability and irreducibility are the same for Hilbert $P$-modules.
-The following Lemmas are $SU(3)$ versions of Lemmas in \cite{jones:2001}, the proofs of which are very similar to those in the $SU(2)$ situation.
+The following Lemma follows immediately from Lemma 3.4 in \cite{jones:2001}: